nmpowell/carbon-intensity-forecast-tracking/README.md

 Run `make test` or `pytest -v tests`

-## Data storage

-The JSON format isn't great for parsing and plotting, and the files are huge.
-So here they're wrangled (`wrangle.py`) into CSV.

-"The carbon intensity of electricity is a measure of how much CO2 emissions are produced per kilowatt hour of electricity consumed."
-Units, including forecast values, are usually gCO2/kWh.
+---

 ## TODOs & future work

 - [ ] fix/check time range on plots
 - [ ] For the complete history, see `data/daily_statistics.csv`.
 - [ ] summaries up to 10 days to make the files smaller (regional)
-- [ ] split summaries into smaller files, or only generate for a small date range.
+- [ ] split summaries into smaller files, or only generate for a small date range, or on the fly.
 - [ ] fix:
 ```
 numpy/core/_methods.py:269: RuntimeWarning: Degrees of freedom <= 0 for slice